bghuan/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Tutorial: Use RAM policies to control access to OSS.md

 2. Assign the `AllowGroupToSeeBucketListInConsole` policy to RAM user Leo.

-## Step 4: Prohibit RAM users from accessing the Private folder
+## Step 5: Prohibit RAM users from accessing the Private folder

-In this topic, you need to set the ACL of the Private/ folder to private, which indicates that all RAM users created by the Alibaba Cloud account cannot access the folder.
+In this example, you must set the ACL of the Private/ folder to private, which indicates that all RAM users created by the Alibaba Cloud account cannot access the folder.
 Therefore, you must add a policy that explicitly denies access to the Private folder.
-This policy takes precedence over other RAM users.
+This policy takes precedence over other permissions.
 You can perform the following steps to add the policy.

--   Add the following statement to explicitly deny any access to the Private folder \(example-company/Private/\*\):
+-   Add the following statement to explicitly deny any access to the Private folder \(ramtest-bucket/Private/\*\):

     ```
     {